subiabre/forestswar/README.md

 ![logo_300](https://user-images.githubusercontent.com/61125897/76841080-8eb67180-6838-11ea-8173-62c5ef5ce0b0.png)

 This package contains the application that runs and serves the Twitter feed at twitter.com/[@ForestsWar](https://twitter.com/ForestsWar).
-Everyday at 19:00 UTC, this app is run as described in `bot.routine()`.
+Everyday at 19:00 UTC this app is run as described in `bot.routine()`.

 1. [About](#About)
 2. [Usage](#Usage)